finos/open-developer-platform/docs/development-infrastructure/project-documentation.md

 The action can be [copied from the ODP GitHub repository](https://github.com/finos/open-developer-platform/blob/master/.github/workflows/docusaurus.yml)

-In order to use the action, simply copy the raw file content into a file called `.github/workflows/docusaurus.yml` , then push the changes; the action should automatically run and deploy the HTML files into the `gh-pages` branch.
+In order to use the action, simply copy the [`Raw` file content](https://github.com/finos/open-developer-platform/blob/master/.github/workflows/docusaurus.yml) into a file called `.github/workflows/docusaurus.yml` , then push the changes; the action should automatically run and deploy the HTML files into the `gh-pages` branch.

 ### Docusaurus 2 (alpha)
 This document refers to Docusaurus 1.x version.